-In our clinical sequence, students therapeutically serve couples, families, individuals, and groups with a variety of mental and physical health issues and diagnosis.
+In our clinical sequence, students therapeutically serve couples, families, individuals, and groups with a variety of mental and physical health issues and diagnoses.
 Interns are trained to assess, diagnose, consult, and treat under the guidance of a licensed supervisor.
 Our students understand and adhere to the American Association Marriage and Family Therapy’s (AAMFT) Code of Ethics.

-This unique program at Seattle University's School of Theology and Ministry program is steeped in a relational/systemic philosophy in order to clinically serve the needs of people in a complex world.
+This unique program at Seattle University's School of Theology and Ministry is steeped in a relational/systemic philosophy in order to clinically serve the needs of people in a complex world.
 The program telegraphs non-traditional ways that people have relationships in this time in history.
-We value family of origin, extended family, sibling groups, and companies and organizations who refer employees who work together in counseling.
+We value family of origin, extended family, sibling groups, couple relationships, co-parenting teams, and companies and organizations who refer employees who work together in counseling.
 Also, our students have the ability to use the insights from systems theory to work with congregations and relationships inside those congregations.

 Relationships are dynamic and complex; they change throughout the lifespan and are influenced by factors such as race, age, gender, ethnicity, spiritual and religious traditions, sexual orientation, military service, socioeconomic status, disability, health, immigration, and other social categories.
 Graduates of the MACFT program demonstrate skills in working with relationships and with individual clients.
-We train our students in psychopathology and diagnosis in order that graduates may clinically serve clients with various relationship and mental health issues (e.g., depression, anxiety, parent-child conflict).
+We train our students in psychopathology and diagnosis in order that graduates may clinically serve clients with various relationship and mental health concerns (e.g., depression, anxiety, parent-child conflict).

-Seattle University’s School of Theology and Ministry believes in a holistic, contextual, and empowering approach.
+Seattle University’s School of Theology and Ministry believes in a holistic, contextual, and empowering approach to healing individuals and relationships.
 The program embodies a spiritually-integrated model of couples and family therapy, integrating ethical, clinical services with spirituality.
-Our graduates obtain clinical skills necessary to utilize clients' own faith and belief practices, incorporating at the clients’ request relevant spiritual reflections, rituals, and discussions into the clinical practice in order to help clients live healthier and more fulfilling lives.
+Our graduates obtain clinical skills necessary to utilize clients' own faith and belief practices, incorporating at the clients’ request relevant spiritual reflections, rituals, and discussions into clinical practice in order to help clients live healthier and more fulfilling lives.
 Additionally, students are able to reflect on and deepen their own spiritual practices while in the program.
 Many of the clinical classes explore self-of-the-therapist dynamics.
 Students are given ample opportunity to enliven their own sense of faith and spiritual practice in both theological and clinical classes as well as through programs and events within the school and larger university community.

 Check out this video for our MA in Couples & Family Therapy—formerly the MA in Relationship & Pastoral Therapy